Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

-12,068,704 hyperedges and that proves to be too huge for a direct generation (via stripping and filtering) from the master MMPH.
-However, smaller critical KS MMPHs can be obtained by dimensional upscaling as shown in Fig.~\ref{fig:9d} and in the appendices.
+Two entangled qutrits live in a 9D space and in \cite{pavicic-quantum-23} we generated their MMPH supermaster from $\{0,\pm1\}$ components.
+It consists of 9,586 vertices and 12,068,704 hyperedges and that is too huge for a direct generation from the master MMPH.
+However, small critical KS MMPHs can be obtained by dimensional upscaling which yields 47-144 and 63-1200 master MMPHs whose distributions are shown in Fig.~\ref{fig:9d}(a).
+Critical KS MMPHs are generated from the masters via {\textsc{States01}}.